bf2fc6cc711aee1a0c2a/kas-fleet-manager/templates/README.md

 `templates/secrets-template.yml`

-This template deploys the `kas-fleet-manager` secret with all of the necessary secret key/value pairs.
+This template deploys the `fleet-manager` secret with all of the necessary secret key/value pairs.

 ## Envoy Config template

 `templates/envoy-config-template.yml`

-This template deploys the `kas-fleet-manager-envoy-config` ConfigMap that contains the Envoy configuration for the `envoy-sidecar` container of the `kas-fleet-manager` Deployment.
+This template deploys the `fleet-manager-envoy-config` ConfigMap that contains the Envoy configuration for the `envoy-sidecar` container of the `fleet-manager` Deployment.